martona/clipp/BUILDING.md

 3. Select your development team under **Signing & Capabilities** for the `Clipp` target.
 4. Choose a connected device (or "Any iOS Device") and **Product → Build / Archive**.

+Use XCode -> Product -> Archive after selecting "Any iOS Device" in Run Destinations.
+Click Distribute, then "App Store Connect" for the store upload, or "Release Testing" for ad-hoc devices.
+For the latter, you can deploy them with XCode -> Window -> Devices and Simulators (same place where you get the device UDIDs).

 ### Regenerating the device-type symbol font

 Each peer row shows two small glyphs — an OS-family mark and a device-type mark —